rbmathis/WinDevMachineSetup/README.md

 2. Setup the machine for IIS (web) work : run EnableIISFeatures.ps1

+3. Install git for Windows https://gitforwindows.org/ and create a new folder to pull this repo "git init", followed by "git pull https://github.com/rbmathis/WinDevMachineSetup.git"

-3. Install developer tools : run "choco install choco.config" from cmd.exe
+4. Install developer tools : run "choco install choco.config" from cmd.exe